darrenjw/fp-ssc-course/Scala/docs/ScalaHO.md

 scala-cli ML-GA.scala
 ```

+Make sure that you are able to run these scripts before proceeding.

 `scala-cli` can also be used to build multi-file applications, but for any non-trivial project, it is probably better to use `sbt`.

 ## sbt